Mike Gallagher (American politician): Other issues

 Gallagher has been an outspoken critic of the social media platform TikTok, which he describes as "digital fentanyl" because of its allegedly harmful and addictive characteristics.
 Furthermore, he asserts that TikTok's ties to the Chinese Communist Party may result in the promotion and censorship of various content for propaganda purposes, and he has joined other lawmakers attempting to ban TikTok in the United States.
 In the wake of the 2023 attack on Israel by Hamas, Gallagher accused TikTok of "intentionally brainwashing" American youth into supporting Hamas, citing the spike in pro-Palestinian content on the platform following the outbreak of hostilities.

-Gallagher voted against the impeachment inquiry against Donald Trump, and later voted against adopting two articles of impeachment against Trump, on charges of obstruction of Congress and abuse of power.

 In 2018, Gallagher voted against a House resolution condemning Trump for his comments attacking four Democratic congresswomen and saying that they should "go back and help fix the totally broken and crime infested places from which they came".
 He declined to call Trump's comments racist, but earlier rebuked Trump supporters for "send her back" chants.
 Gallagher spoke at a Trump rally in Wisconsin in 2019.

-Gallagher voted against restoring part of the Voting Rights Act.
-He voted against a 2020 bill for District of Columbia statehood.
-In 2018, he voted to reauthorize the warrantless surveillance program as part of the Foreign Intelligence Surveillance Act.

 In May 2018, after a meeting at the White House, Trump endorsed Gallagher's proposal for congressional term limits; the proposal also received support from Brian Fitzpatrick, Jodey Arrington, and Vicente González.
 Gallagher's plan consists of limiting senators to two terms and representatives to six terms (12 years each).
 It would be grandfathered in order not to apply to sitting members of Congress, except the so-called "freshman class".